College of Arts & Media

 - If resolution or clarity of understanding is not reached, the following procedure should be followed:

-- The student contacts the chair of the department offering the course to discuss the concerns and his/her point of view.
+- The student contacts the chair of the department offering the course to discuss the concerns.

 - The department chair speaks with the faculty member to ascertain the faculty member’s point of view.